-In The Reality of my Nightmare, my guest blogger writes about her interpretation of the trials I have been walking through.
+In The Reality of my Nightmare, my guest blogger writes about her interpretation of the trials that surrounded her.
 She writes it as if she were me.
-I read it the morning of my friends funeral.
+I read it the morning of my friend’s funeral.
 She is pretty spot on in all that she said.

 Writing this seems like a nightmare

 I am waiting to wake up from this nightmare because of how real it feels.
 But when I open my eyes, it will all go away.
 No. This nightmare is real.
 I can’t believe this is happening to me.
 Why?
 Why me?
 What did I do wrong to cause these people to knock on my door?
 Who has been watching me and observing my every movement?

 Afraid to raise my voice even the slightest bit because someone might be watching.
 Also, I am scared to take my child to the other room for fear that someone might think I will punish them.
 Afraid to go out in public with my child for fear that someone will judge me the wrong way and call them again.
 Why me?

 Raising kids is hard, especially 7 of them.
 They are all so different in so many ways.
 Yet, I would not change a single hair on their head because I love them so much.
 I love my kids with every fiber of my being.
 I would gladly take any strife or burdens off their shoulders.
 I will put them on my own if it helps them and their future.